XingFramework/xing-book/tutorial/projects/styling_the_projects_list.md

 ```

-You'll see that styles in this file are under css selectors with an id of the state name.
+You'll see that styles in this file are nestend under css selectors with an id of the state name.
 Xing adds some extra magic to UI-router such that when a state is active, a css selector with the id of the state name is present on the page.
 That way, you can right styles for when this id is present, and your styles will only get applied inside that states template.

 Let's go ahead and add some styling to our list: